 The UT Knoxville Office of Undergraduate Research funds a summer internship program to promote research and creative activity among undergraduate students.
 All current full-time undergraduate students enrolled at the Knoxville campus are eligible to apply.
 Students graduating in May or August 2019 are not eligible.

-Multiple internships of up to $1,900 each will be awarded to support students who will work on a research or creative project with a UT Knoxville faculty mentor in the summer of 2017.
-(These funds are paid through departmental payroll at $15/hr.)
+Multiple internships of up to $1,900 each will be awarded to support students who will work on a research or creative project with a UT, Knoxville or UTIA faculty mentor in the summer of 2019.
+(These funds are paid through departmental payroll at up to $15/hr.)
 Students who participate in the fall research celebration, Discovery Day, and display their research through a poster will be awarded an additional $100 through departmental payroll.

 The role of the faculty mentor is paramount as they will provide guidance in the choice of a project and in the practice of professional approaches and methods.
 Projects may be a student’s undergraduate thesis, a part of the faculty mentor’s research program, another research project, or an ongoing project begun previously.
 The key is that each student be involved in scholarly work independent of a classroom setting.
 Such work may be research or it may be a creative activity involving the fine arts.
 Please note: this internship can be applied to an international research project as long as a faculty mentor at UT is involved.

 - Students must first obtain a faculty mentor, who will assist in the choice of a topic, completion of the proposal form, and pursuit and completion of the proposed project.